 A major transition during baculovirus infections is the shift from BV production to the retention of nucleocapsids in the nucleus and their incorporation into occlusion bodies.
-In a study examining the kinetics of AcMNPV replication in cultured cells, the proportions of BV and cellassociated virus were analyzed using quantitative PCR to measure the number of viral genomes (84) (Table 3.1).
-The virus used in this study expressed lacZ in place of the polyhedrin gene and did not produce occlusion bodies found that viral DNA doubled every 1.7 hr starting at 6 hr postinfection until DNA replication ceased at about 20 hpi, which was correlated with the onset of budding.
-At this time point, under conditions, virion-associated DNA reached a plateau at about 84,000 genomes per In contrast, only about 2,000 genome equivalents per cell were released into the medium.
+In a study examining the kinetics of AcMNPV replication in cultured cells, the proportions of BV and cell-associated virus were analyzed using quantitative PCR to measure the number of viral genomes (94) (Table 1).
+The virus used in this study expressed lacZ in place of the polyhedrin gene and did not produce occlusion bodies.
+It was found that viral DNA doubled every 1.7 hr starting at 6 hr post infection until DNA replication ceased at about 20 hpi, which was correlated with the onset of budding.
+At this time point, under optimal conditions, virion-associated DNA reached a plateau at about 84,000 genomes per cell.
+In contrast, only about 2,000 genome equivalents per cell were released into the medium.
 This suggests that about 2.3% of the viral DNA is budded out of an infected cell.
-At the cell concentration employed (>3 \times 106/ml), this would be equivalent to 6 × 109 BV/ml.
-Since baculovirus titers of about 5 × 108 pfu/ml are commonly achieved, this would suggest that about 10% of the BV were able to form plagues - not an unreasonable number.
-The possible inhibition of BV production late in infection could be the result of physical changes in the organization of the nucleus nucleocapsid transit to the cytoplasm, or to the depletion of a component required for transit through the cytoplasm.
-It also is possible that as the infection progresses, ODV envelope proteins accumulate in the nucleus, and once the nucleocapsids become enveloped they can no longer exit the nucleus.
-It has been reported that ODV-E25 (Ac94) localizes to the periphery of replication foci, whereas vp39 was found within these structures (85).
-It has also been demonstrated that if ODV-E25 is expressed as an early gene under the IE-1 promoter, that budded virus production is inhibited and ODV-E25 appears to mostly concentrate in the cytoplasm around the nucleus, rather than localizing to the nucleus (86) (87).
-Subsequently it was found that the open reading frame of ODV-E25 encodes a microRNA and that this miRNA down regulates ODV-E25 expression.
-Evidence was shown that this miRNA causes a reduction in budded virus production and may be involved in the shift to occluded virus production (88).
+At the cell concentration employed ($>3 \times 10^6/\text{ml}$), this would be equivalent to 6×10^9 BV/ml.
+Since baculovirus titers of about 5×10^8 pfu/ml are commonly achieved, this would suggest that about 10% of the BV were able to form plagues - not an unreasonable number.
+The numbers measured in the study by Rosinski et al. (94) also provide information on the viral DNA generated per cell during an infection.
+If, for example, 84,000 genomes are produced per cell, this would be equivalent to 1010 bp/cell using 133,000 bp as the AcMNPV genome size.
+If the DNA content of a diploid Bombyx moricell is $\sim 10^9$ bp (95), this would suggest that 10 times more viral DNA was generated during the infection than was present in the cell genome.
+Although this may seem high, it could be reflected in the expansion that nuclei undergo during the infection.
+Also, if much of this DNA is packaged into virions, it might be considerably more compact than cellular DNA.
+In addition, much of this DNA may remain unpackaged, and this could be a factor underlying the ability of baculoviruses hyperexpress late genes.
+Under these conditions, high levels of gene expression could be dependent on high gene copy number (see Chapter 5 for more detailed discussion).
+In an investigation of Helicoverpa zea cells infected with the H. armigera NPV (HearNPV), it was calculated that about 131,000 viral genomes were produced per cell and the mass of viral DNA was 20 times that of an uninfected diploid cell.
+They also estimated that extracellular viral genomes from both BV and ODV of about 5.600 and 29.000 at 24 and 48 hpi, respectively (96).